 To support the development and growth of minority entrepreneurs in a manner that leads to the creation of jobs in sustainable businesses and ultimately generates wealth for the owners, their families, and their communities.

-The Entrepreneurship Center Program (ECP), with its focus on accelerating the growth of Black-owned small businesses and entrepreneurs, has become an even more crucial component in the quest for improved quality of life and economic resilience as businesses recover from COVID-19.
+The Entrepreneurship Center Program (ECP), with its focus on accelerating the growth of Black-owned small businesses and entrepreneurs, is a crucial component in the quest for improved quality of life and economic resilience.